 Commonwealth Coastal & Marine Policy Fellowship

-VASG is currently recruiting host offices among local and state government agencies, and non-governmental organizations (NGOs).
-As an example, previous fellows were placed at the Virginia Department of Environmental Quality, Virginia Department of Conservation and Recreation, Virginia Marine Resource Commission, Office of the Secretary of Natural Resources , and The Nature Conservancy's Virginia Coast Reserve.
+VASG is continuing to recruit 2019 host offices among local and state government agencies, and non-governmental organizations (NGOs).
+Currently, potential host offices include the Department of Conservation and Recreation, Marine Resource Commission, Office of the Secretary of Natural Resources , and The Nature Conservancy's Virginia Coast Reserve.

 Tentative Fellowship Competition Timeline

 - Fellowship announcement released: September 2018